 Research

-My current research focuses on the relationship between environmental enforcement and state building, with a regional emphasis in Latin America.
-I also have ongoing interests in bureaucratic politics, causal inference, and state-society relations in frontier regions.
+My current research focuses on the bureaucratic politics of anti-deforestation enforcement, with a regional emphasis in Latin America.
+I also have ongoing interests in causal inference, individual-level adaptation to climate change, as well as the broader field of environmental politics.
 In the past I’ve also worked on topics related to direct democracy, citizenship, and distributive politics.

 Working papers